• Skip to primary navigation

 How to thicken up fruit compote/sauce?

 Frozen berries sometimes tend to release more liquid than fresh berries during the cooking process.
 So, if you find you’d like the consistency of your fruit compote/sauce to be thicker you can thicken it up by using a cornstarch slurry.
-In a small bowl stir together 2 tsp cornstarch and 1 tsp of water.
+In a small bowl stir together 2 teaspoon cornstarch and 1 teaspoon of water.
 Add the cornstarch slurry to the pan with cooked blueberries and bring to a boil.
 Reduce heat and continue to cook for a few additional minutes until compote/sauce thickens.
 Keep in mind the blueberry compote will continue to thicken as it cools.

 How to use Blueberry Compote